 - Irish Stew – Slow-cooked lamb or beef with potatoes and carrots.

-- Soda Bread – Traditional dense bread, often served warm with butter.
+- Soda Bread – Traditional quick bread

 - Guinness – Ireland’s iconic dark stout.